 Ross Feller Casey has something rare among personal injury law firms – a team of leading physicians right on staff to handle the most complex of medical cases.

-The team is made up of three medical doctors—two of whom are also lawyers.
-Together, they have more than a century of medical experience and have trained and practiced at the world’s finest medical institutions – Harvard, Yale, CHOP, Boston Children’s, Penn, Columbia, Cambridge.
+They have decades of experience and have trained and practiced at the world’s finest medical institutions – Harvard, Yale, CHOP, Boston Children’s, Penn, Columbia, Cambridge.

 If you or a loved one has been diagnosed with ovarian cancer at any stage, used Johnson & Johnson Baby Powder or Shower to Shower on genital areas or on sanitary napkins or diaphragms for an extended time, you should contact one of our experienced talcum powder lawyers for a free case evaluation.